br-mat/annoying-plant/README.md

 #### DS3231 RTC Module
 <p>

 The DS3231 is a low-cost, extremely accurate I²C real-time clock (RTC) with an integrated temperature-compensated crystal oscillator.
-The device incorporates a batteryslott.
+The device incorporates a batteryslott. <br>
+The module is quite consistent over long time periods, it is temperature compensated so it should keep a quite acurate time even in rough circumstances.
+The serial communication standard used by the device is called [I²C](https://en.wikipedia.org/wiki/I%C2%B2C) or inter-integraterd-circuits.
 When running this Module on active supply voltage and a battery, it is advised to remove either Resistor or the Diode itself or cut the wire inbetween them.
 Recharging a non-rechargeable battery is dangerous.
 It should be avoided at all costs. <br>

 The Output Pins of the module are CMOS Open-Drain, so we need to add a Pull-up resistor to pull it on an active HIGH level for our microcontroller to notice it.
 In our case this would be the **SQW** pin. <br>